 One of the keys to beginning reading is understanding the parts of words, including syllable breaks.
-For my beginning reader, I made a Valentine’s Day themed syllable practice set to practice hearing the “beats” in the words.
+For my beginning readers, I made a Valentine's Day-themed syllable practice set to practice hearing the "beats" in the words.
 We also played with syllable clip cards for fun as well.

-Count the Beats: Valentine’s Day is four fun animal and Valentine’s Day themed worksheets.
-Two of them provide pictures of animals.
-Students draw a line from the animal to the number of heart beats (syllables) that are in it.
-The last two page provides images and the student circles the number of syllables, from 1 to 3 and 1 to 4.
+In my free printable, I share four fun animal and Valentine's Day-themed worksheets.
+Two of them provide pictures of animals, and students draw a line from the animal to the number of heart beats (syllables) that are in it.
+The last two pages provide images and the student circles the number of syllables, from 1 to 3 and 1 to 4.

 My daughter loved the adorable Valentine's the animals held.
 But she also loved that she could easily figure out the number of syllables too.

 This will be sent directly to your email address!

 I made a Boom™ Cards version of these animal valentines too.
 My daughter loves taking learning on to the computer.
 Teaching syllables in kindergarten is just perfect for this time of year.

 I also offer two other counting syllable decks for teachers who want to have more practice.

 Note: Boom™ is the trademark of Boom Learning.
 Used with permission.

 More Kindergarten Syllable Activities

 These worksheets are similar to a few worksheets in my larger offering about rhythm in poetry, a Picture Book Lesson plan for kindergarten or first grade teachers.
 Introduction to Rhythm is available at Teachers Pay Teachers and my Shop.